cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 An
 [event](https://github.com/cloudevents/spec/blob/130ba0d183f5e45c1d141f5c1f272cf71d898623/cloudevents/spec.md#event)
 is a data entry that conveys an occurrence along with its surrounding context.
 Events are transmitted from an event producer (the origin) to interested event consumers.
 The transmission process may consider the information within the event, but the event itself does not specify a particular destination for routing.
 Events comprise two categories of information: Event Data, which represents the incident, and Context metadata, which furnishes additional contextual details about the incident.
-It's possible for a single incident to generate more than one event.
+A single incident can generate more than one event.

 There is no common language on events themselves.
 So when a new software is created developers have to write new event handling processes for different